|Name||Dr. Ghislain Fourny|

 |252-0341-01L||Information Retrieval||4 credits||2V + 1U||G. Fourny|

-Knowledge on how to make queries faster and how to make queries work on very large datasets.
-Knowledge on how to evaluate the quality of an information retrieval engine.
+You will know how to make queries faster and how to make queries work on very large datasets.
+You will be capable of evaluating the quality of an information retrieval engine.

 The field of information retrieval also encompasses machine learning aspects.
 However, we will make a conscious effort to limit overlaps, and be complementary with, the Introduction to Machine Learning lecture.

 |Literature||C. D. Manning, P. Raghavan, H. Schütze, Introduction to Information Retrieval, Cambridge University Press.|

 |Prerequisites / Notice||Prior knowledge in elementary set theory, logics, linear algebra, data structures, abstract data types, algorithms, and probability theory (at the Bachelor's level) is required, as well as programming skills (we will use Python).|

 |252-3900-00L||Big Data for Engineers |

 This course is not intended for Computer Science and Data Science MSc students!

 |Abstract||This course is part of the series of database lectures offered to all ETH departments, together with Information Systems for Engineers.
 It introduces the most recent advances in the database field: how do we scale storage and querying to Petabytes of data, with trillions of records?
 How do we deal with heterogeneous data sets?
 How do we deal with alternate data shapes like trees and graphs?|

 |Objective||This lesson is complementary with Information Systems for Engineers as they cover different time periods of database history and practices -- you can even take both lectures at the same time.|